 - A. The AIRPORT AUTHORITY shall allow up to one hundred and twenty (120) hours collectively a fiscal year with pay for duly elected AAPOPA Officers to conduct AAPOPA related business.
 The officer will provide prior notification, in writing, as soon as possible to his/her Supervisor when it is necessary to attend to AAPOPA activities.
-AAPOPA Officers will not receive compensation when performing any AAPOPA related business outside of regularly scheduled work hours nor will this time count against the monthly AAPOPA Officers leave bank.
-The AAPOPA will notify the AIRPORT AUTHORITY, in writing, of current AAPOPA Officers within thirty (30) days after elections or as changes occur. - B. The AIRPORT AUTHORITY agrees to allow AAPOPA meetings to be held on AIRPORT AUTHORITY property during normal day shift working hours on alternate months.
-Meetings shall not exceed one (1) hour's duration.
-Officers shall not receive any compensation for meetings held beyond their regularly scheduled work hours. - In no instance shall release time of AAPOPA members for officer representation result in payment of overtime by the AIRPORT AUTHORITY. - C. From time to time AIRPORT AUTHORITY management may request a meeting with the duly elected Officers of the AAPOPA.
-There shall be no loss of pay for any AAPOPA Officers involved in these meetings, this meeting time shall not be deducted from the allowance stated in Section A, above, and shall be mutually agreed upon. - D. Officers who are parties of interest and/or witnesses in matters relating to officer grievance hearings or meetings, officer disciplinary meetings, and officer termination meetings shall be allowed to attend such meetings during the officer's normal working hours without loss of pay. - E. Three (3) officers designated by the AAPOPA shall be allowed to attend all collective bargaining sessions with pay. - F. The AAPOPA will be allowed a bulletin board and a file cabinet to be located in a common area of the Police department.
-These items may be used to store, post and view related news and issues, however, no materials may be posted which are obscene, defamatory, or impair the operation of the department.
+AAPOPA Officers may only use AAPOPA business leave during regularly scheduled work hours and will not receive compensation when performing any AAPOPA related business outside of regularly scheduled work hours nor will this time count against the yearly AAPOPA Officers leave bank.
+The AAPOPA will notify the AIRPORT AUTHORITY, in writing, of current AAPOPA Officers within thirty (30) days after elections or as changes occur. - B. The AIRPORT AUTHORITY agrees to allow AAPOPA meetings to be held on AIRPORT AUTHORITY property with prior approval from the Chief of Police or designee.
+Meetings shall not exceed one and one half (1.5) hour's duration.
+Officers shall not receive any compensation for meetings held beyond their regularly scheduled work hours.
+Based on operational needs, officers may be called out of these meetings to perform duties as assigned. - C. In no instance shall release time of AAPOPA members for officer representation result in payment of overtime by the AIRPORT AUTHORITY. - D. From time to time AIRPORT AUTHORITY management may request a meeting with the duly elected Officers of the AAPOPA.
+There shall be no loss of pay for any AAPOPA Officers involved in these meetings, this meeting time shall not be deducted from the allowance stated in Section A, above, and shall be mutually agreed upon. - E. Officers who are parties of interest and/or witnesses in matters relating to officer grievance hearings or meetings, officer disciplinary meetings, and officer termination meetings may be required to attend meetings with AIRPORT AUTHORITY management.
+Officers will be compensated for any time spent in these meetings. - F. Four (4) officers designated by the AAPOPA shall be allowed to attend all collective bargaining sessions with pay. - G. The AAPOPA will be allowed a bulletin board and a file cabinet to be located in a common area of the Police department.
+These items may be used to store, post and view related news and issues, however, no materials may be posted which are obscene, defamatory, or impair the operation of the department. - H. Pursuant to Section 1 of SB 241 as signed by the Governor on 6/1/15, the parties have bargained over the paid time described above.
+During the negotiations for this collective bargaining agreement, the AAPOPA made concessions, the value of which offsets the paid time described above for the period as defined in Article 39 Duration.